hktonylee/kobo-instapaper-proxy/README.md

 ## What it does

 - Retrieves the article and removes pop-ups, banners, and sidebars so only the text remains.
-- Leaves images and media hosted on the source site so pages stay compact and fast.
+- Converts embedded images to JPEG via a `/jpg/` subpath so Kobo devices can display them reliably.
 - Rewrites links so article chains continue to work within the proxy.

 ## How to use it